bureson/nn-compass/scenes/dilemma8.md

 # Description
 You are leading a team that works in a controlled, not classified (CNC) area.
 This means that there is a standard which specifies how to gown.

-Over the past week you've overheard some colleagues discuss that the procedure for gowning is not being followed.
+You've just overheard some colleagues discuss that the procedure for gowning is not being followed.
 You don't know if it goes for your team.
+Today  it's Tuesday and on Friday you are going away on holiday.

 What do you do?

 # Choice
 I revisit the gowning standard (SOP) together with one of my team members, to make sure I understand the procedure myself.
-Afterwards, I let the team know that I will process confirm the SOP and then I take time to observe the gowning behaviours of my employees a number of times before I decide on what actions to take.
+Afterwards, I let the team know that I will process confirm the SOP.
+The following day I take time out to observe the gowning behaviours of my employees during peak hours before I decide on what actions to take.

 # Variables
 - bringoutthebest-buildteams-new-1_1: 0.7